Enabling Integration with an Issue Tracking System

 See reference page for the detailed description of controls.

 Configure synchronization between IntelliJ IDEA and your issue tracking system.
-To do so, open the Project Settings,
+To do so, Open the Settings dialog box,

 and click Tasks.
 In the Tasks page, configure interaction between IntelliJ IDEA and your tracker.